talha0250/python-log-parser/README.md

 Basic log parser.
-For now, you can input a log file and it will count the number of INFO, ERROR and WARNING messages saving the count in an csv file.
+For now, you can input a log file and it will count the number of INFO, ERROR, WARNING, and DEBUG messages saving the count in a csv file.
+You can filter by severity using --ERROR or --DEBUG etc, to only count that type of log message
-Looking to build on this in the (hopefully) near future